parssinen/sample-pipeline/README.md

 # Prerequisites

-Sample-pipeline was developed using the following versions, most propably works on older versions
+Sample-pipeline was developed using the following versions, most probably works on older versions
 * Node 12.10.0
 * React 16.12.0